2021 Norwich City Council election

 The 2021 Norwich City Council election took place on 6 May 2021 to elect members of Norwich City Council in England.
 This was on the same day as other local elections.
 13 of 39 seats (one-third) were up for election.

 Results summary

+Changes in vote share are relative to the last time these seats were contested in 2019.

 Ward results

 The ward results for Norwich City Council were released on 8 May 2021.

 The election in Sewell ward was postponed to 17 June 2021 due to the death of a candidate standing in that ward.